a-nikolaev/wanderers/README.markdown

   * Spell casting.
   * Rumors, information spreading, reputation.
-  * Shops.
-More interesting NPCs and locations.
+  * More interesting NPCs and locations.
 More complex world topology.
   * Apocalyptic events, villains, and winning conditions.

 ### How to build